How to Move a Fridge: A Comprehensive Guide

 Move it

-Once the refrigerator is prepared, you’ll need to safely move it.
-Make sure to have at least two people to safely lift and carry it.
-It’s not worth ending up on the couch out of action for a couple of weeks after your move.
+Once the refrigerator is prepared, it’s time to get moving.
+Make sure to have at least two people to safely lift and carry it - it’s not worth ending up on the couch out of action for a couple of weeks after your move.

-Start by tilting the refrigerator onto its side and securing it with straps or rope.
-Make sure the straps or rope are tightly secured so the refrigerator doesn’t slide around during transport.
+To load the fridge onto your removal trolley, start by tilting it onto its side and securing it to the trolley with straps or rope.
+Make sure they’re secured so the refrigerator doesn’t slide around while you’re moving it.

-Be sure to lift with your legs, not with your back, and keep the refrigerator as close to your body as possible.
-Also, make sure the path is clear and that there are no obstacles in the way - mark out any tight corners with measuring tape if needed.
+If you’re carrying it to your moving van, be sure to lift with your knees and legs, not with your back, and keep the refrigerator as close to your body as possible (this will make it easier to balance).
+Also, make sure the path is clear and that there are no obstacles in the way - mark out any tight corners with measuring tape if needed!

 Person opening a fridge